PallaviGandalwad/Python_Assignment_4/README.md

 # Python_Assignment_4
-## program which contains one 'lambda' function
+1 program which contains one 'lambda' function.

+2 program which contains filter(), map() and reduce() in it.